puranik3/iitr-fsd-aug-2023/supplied-files/week-13-integration-with-authenticated-backend/README.md

 -   The todos (array of Todo objects) resource can now be served.
 Check `http://localhost:8080/jpa/users/user/todos`.
 However, we have no data right now.

-## Add seed data and application properties
+## Step 9: Add seed data and application properties

 -   `resources/data.sql`